sh3bu/CyberSecurity_lab/3 - LAN Based Insider Attacks/README.md

 ## 2. Perform Denial of Service (DoS) attacks using ARP Cache Poisoning attacks.

+**Context -**

+>  The DoS (Denial of Service) attack plugin in ettercap is used to flood a target system or network with an overwhelming amount of traffic to disrupt the normal
+>  functioning of the system or network.
+The purpose of this attack is to make the target system or network unavailable to legitimate users.
+>  The DoS attack plugin in ettercap works by generating a large amount of network traffic towards the target.
+>  The legitimate traffic may include HTTP requests, DNS queries, or other network requests.

 As like the previous steps,

 1. Scan for hosts